 What are triadic colors?

 A triadic color scheme is easier to understand than it may sound.
 This color scheme uses three colors equally spaced around the color wheel.
-Compared to complementary color schemes, triadic color combinations tend to be easier on the eye.
-This works well if you want more than one hue to play with, but don’t want to make quite as much of a splash as a complementary pair would.
+Triadic color combinations are easier on the eye compared to complementary color schemes.
+It works well if you want more than one hue to play with, but don’t want to make quite as much of a splash as a complementary pair would.

 Here are perfect examples of triadic color combinations: